nagaajay4/insurance_app/README.md

   ]
 }
 ```
-All are JSON data, please same field names only.
+All are JSON data, please use the same field names only.